Where We Lost Our Shadows

 Morton Feldman was born in New York in 1926 and died there in 1987.
 Just like Cage, a close friend, he was an American composer – an American artist – an American in the true sense of the word.
 Feldman identified himself by differentiating his views on composition from those of his colleagues in Europe.
 He was proud to be an American because he was convinced that it enabled him the freedom, unparalleled in Europe, to work unfettered by tradition.
 And, he was an American also in what may have been a slight inferiority complex in the face of cultural traditions in Europe, something he proudly rejected and secretly admired.
 Like any true artist, Feldman was endowed with a sensitivity for impressions of a wide variety of sources, literature and painting in particular.
 His affinity to Samuel Beckett has enriched music literature by a unique music theatre piece, Neither, and two ensemble works.
 His friendship with abstract impressionist painters gave birth to a range of masterpieces, Rothko Chapel in particular.

-Du Yun, born and raised in Shanghai, China and currently based in New York, is a composer, multi-instrumentalist, performance artist, and curator, working at the intersection of orchestral, opera, chamber music, theatre, cabaret, pop music, oral tradition, visual arts, electronics and noise.
-Hailed by The New York Times as a leading figure in China’s new generation of composers and often cited as a key activist in New York’s “new movement in new music,” she was selected by National Public Radio as one of the 100 composers under 40.
-Known as chameleonic in her protean artistic outputs, her music is championed by some of today’s finest performing artists, ensembles, orchestras and organizations.
-In addition, Du Yun has also made works in the art world, including the 4th Guangzhou Art Triennial, Sharjah Biennial (UAE), Auckland Triennial, and Istanbul Biennial.
-Du Yun is on the composition faculty at SUNY-Purchase.
-She was a founding member of the International Contemporary Ensemble (ICE), and currently she serves as the Artistic Director of MATA, a pioneering organization dedicated to commissioning and championing young composers from around the world.
-In 2017, Du Yun was awarded the Pulitzer Prize in Music for her opera Angel’s Bone.
+Pulitzer Prize-winner Du Yun, born and raised in Shanghai and currently based in New York City, is a composer, multi-instrumentalist, performance artist, activist, and curator for new music, working at the intersection of orchestral, opera, chamber music, theatre, cabaret, musical, oral tradition, public performances, sound installation, electronics, visual arts, and noise.
+Hailed by The New York Times as a “leading figure in China’s new generation of composers” and often cited as a key activist in New York’s “new movement in new music,” Du Yun’s music is championed by some of today’s finest performing artists, ensembles, orchestras, and organizations around the world.

 HELGA DAVIS, vocalist